Keyboard shortcuts

 • xN – how many times to echo the facet around the dop.
 Use xxN when you want mirror-image pairs (for example, left/right star facets).

-• "note" / frosted – optional add-ons: custom printable text or hatch marks.
+• "note" / frosted – optional add-ons: custom printable text or mark a tier as frosted.

 • 0 @ 41.8 — tooth 0, 41.8° on the dial.